burrowsdt/advent2023/README.md

 - Day 5 - Part 1 was an eventual success but part 2 really threw me.
   Definitely plan to come back to finish part 2 but needed to move on…

+- Day 8 - Similar to day 5.
+Part 1 was pretty straight-forward; part 2,
+  just as soon as I started to wrap my head around it, evaded me.
+BUT I learned that R has an `lcm()` function, which I would assume it did but never had good reason to try!